gautam-lk/website/content/publication/lalit-2014-tswj/index.md

 ---
-title: "Expression, purification, and functional analysis of novel RelE operon from <i>X. nematophila</i>"
+title: "Expression, purification, and functional analysis of novel RelE operon from X. nematophila"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here